jDeBok/EECS581_Project2/documentation/project_plan.md

 - isWin
   - boolean indicating whether or not a shot won the game for the player
 - unplacedShips
   - An array of unplaced ships.
 Used during ship placement.
+Each player has several (currently the same amount for everyone) unplaced ships in an array, and this array holds those arrays in the implicit player order (player 1 = 0, player 2 = 1, etc)

 ---
 ### The Flow of the Program